CENsBonn/fMRI/local-setup-environment.md

 ```
 Then restart the terminal.

-Next, create a environment and install the required packages:
+Next, create an environment and install the required packages:

 ```console
 $ conda create -y -n cens